INTRODUCTION

 - Physical violence resulting in serious damage to school property

 Parent(s)/Guardian(s) will be informed of an ‘Immediate’ or ‘Automatic Suspension’ by telephone, and arrangements will be made with them for the pupil to be collected.
-In no circumstance will a student be sent home from school prior to his parent(s)/guardian(s) being notified.
+In no circumstance will a student be sent home from school prior to his/her parent(s)/guardian(s) being notified.
 Formal written notification of the suspension will issue in due course, but no later than 2 school days after the imposition of the suspension.
 Such a notification will detail:

 - the duration of the suspension and the dates on which the suspension will begin and end